 HONDA SILVER WING (FSC600)

-Introduced in 2002, the 600cc Silverwing (FSC600) was by far Honda’s largest scooter to date.
+Sold from 2002 to 2013, the 600cc Silverwing (FSC600) was by far Honda’s largest scooter to date.
 Prior to the Silverwing, Honda’s largest scooter had been 250cc (Elite 250, Helix, Reflex).
-The Silverwing was also the first real maxi-scooter introduced in the USA (after Aprilia’s Atlantic 500), with Suzuki’s Burgman scooter arriving a year later.
-Suzuki gets a lot of credit in the maxi-scooter scene as they were the first seller overseas, but Honda deserves kudos as well since they were the first to test the North American waters.
+The Silverwing was the second real maxi-scooter introduced in the USA (after Aprilia’s Atlantic 500), with Suzuki’s landmark Burgman scooter arriving a year later.
+Suzuki gets a lot of credit in the maxi-scooter scene as they were the first seller overseas, but Honda deserves kudos as well.

 The Silverwing remained on sale through 2013.
 That’s an impressive 12 years on the USA market with virtually no changes.
-In Canada this scooter hasn’t been offered since 2009.
+In Canada this scooter was dropped after 2009.
 Overseas Honda has developed a few other versions of this scooter, but none have made it to Canada or the USA.
 The Silverwing lineage does continue on however, so Honda may introduce a new generation in the future.

 The downside to an engine this large is the serious fuel economy hit compared to smaller scooters.
 Honda’s 250cc scooters commonly achieve 60-65 mpg but the Silver Wing can only attain a meagre (by scooter standards) 40-50 mpg.
 There are a few cars who can equal this milage, so Silver Wing isn’t the best choice for someone looking to save gas money on their commute.
 A smaller 250cc or 400c scooter will do quite a bit better.
 Normally buyers of maxi-scooters aren’t buying for the same reasons as people often buy smaller scooters, so the Silver Wing is likely purchased more for touring capabilities, than for fuel savings.